Princes Foods led the global tinned lobster trade. Today its brands include Napolina, Jucee, Batchelors and Crisp N Dry.

 Princes held 25 percent of the British canned fish and cold meats markets by 1989.
 A factory in Southport, Lancashire employed about 200 people.

 Mitsubishi provided global presence and extensive financial capital for Princes.
 Princes entered into soft drink production with the acquisition of G Barraclough in 1991.

-Princes Foods was the largest importer-distributor of canned foods in the UK by 1997.
+Princes was the largest importer and distributor of canned foods in Britain by 1997.
 The company employed 250 people.
 It was a market leader in corned beef.